trueauracoral/badminton/README.md

 Implemented if in bounds of the trapezoidal field
 ## 11/2/25
 Begane work on the shooting by adding a line that can be controlled with q and e for angle
+## 11/3/25
+Worked on outline
+## 11/5/25
+Drew whole arrow and it has an outline.
+I think that i need to delete jump it's not a part of mvp perhaps make thins to easy.
+I think not having jump adds more flavor perhaps.
+## 11/8/25
+Made it so actually x and c so the thumb controlls wheter the ball goes left or right
+## 11/12/25
+Begane work on implementing second player.
+He is drawn to the screen fixed animation error where it would animate the second player if I started moving.
+Decided to make the second character gray as an alternative to orange.
+Blue looks weird.
+## 11/13/25
+Began work on the arrow for the second player.
+Fixed directionality.
+## 11/14/25
+Began work on the enemy AI and animating him.